Fallen-Breath/pistorder/README.md

 ## Pistorder

-Show piston block movement order.
+A mod that shows the block movement order of a piston.
 Thanks [CarpetClient](https://github.com/X-com/CarpetClient) for the idea of such a cool tool

 Right click a piston base block with an empty hand to show what will happen when a piston pushes / retracts, click again to hide the information